nnance/claude-agents-hub/mcp/README.md

 ## Available Servers

+**[Apple MCP Server](./apple-mcp-server/README.md)**: A collection of MCP servers for macOS that provide access to native Apple applications (Calendar, Contacts, and Notes) via AppleScript.

 **[Fathom MCP Server](./fathom-mcp-servers/README.md)**: A server that integrates with the Fathom API to provide access to meeting recordings, summaries, and transcripts.

 ## Getting Started